OpenTreeOfLife/reference-taxonomy/registry/README.md

 registration resolves in OTT 2.9, to a taxon with a different OTT id.
 To put this in perspective, almost all of these cases are at the genus level, and there are 46510 genera in OTT 2.9.

+Every instance of OTT id / registration id inconsistency in this experiment is of this form.

+### Taxonomy compared to synthetic tree

+One can also apply the simple test framework to a taxonomy and a synthetic tree that is based on that taxonomy.
+When we apply it to the plants branch of OTT 2.9 and the plants branch of the draft 4 synthetic tree, 10 non-merge node pairs have "changed" registrations.
+In every case this is because registrations mentioned in membership constraints do not resolve because the synthetic tree lacks a sample node that's present in the taxonomy.

+The fact that membership constraints are always satisfied is a result of the way the synthesis procedure assigns OTT ids to internal nodes: it ensures that a tip descends from a node in the synthetic tree if and only if the taxon corresponding to the tip descends, in the taxonomy, from the taxon corresponding to taxon with the assigned id.

+Nodes missing from the synthetic tree are almost all 'hidden' nodes, because the synthesis procedure erases them before processing begins.

+Another measurement of interest is that 9,025 plant registrations from OTT 2.9, e.g. *Halimeda*, become ambiguous (i.e. compatible with more than one node) when applied to the draft 4 synthetic tree, compared with 10,624 that resolve uniquely using constraints.
+This means that the samples chosen based on taxonomy were not 'tight' enough to hone in on the correct node in the synthetic tree.
+Either an exclusion that belongs to a sibling in the taxonomy does not belong to any sibling in the synthetic tree, or the samples, which come from different children in the taxonomy, all come from the same child in the synthetic tree.

+(It should be possible to reduce this number reduced by increasing the number of samples per taxon.
+TBD.)

+*Work in progress here.
+I don't understand these numbers.* 11,699 new, more specific registrations (8,689 named, 3,010 unnamed or synthesis-only) are created to separate path ambiguities.
+The node that synthesis has identified as having the same membership as the taxon (i.e. the metadata match for the ambiguous registration) should be recorded as the replacement for the ambiguous one (not yet implemented).

+If the "Recovery from path ambiguity" clause from the resolution procedure is disabled (see above), a new registration for the metadata-match taxon is created and the registration id assigned to the node will appear to have "changed" (although the old id will still resolve to that node).
+If the clause is enabled, resolution will be to the existing node, assuming a metadata match.

+Interesting: 55 registrations resolve to nodes in the synthetic tree that do not correspond to taxonomy (in the sense of compatible membership).
+These are situations where the membership of the taxon is not compatible with the membership (descent) of any synthetic tree node, yet the registry includes a set of membership constraints satisfied by both a taxon and a synthetic tree node.

+This test is the 'test29_4' target in the Makefile.
+It currently accesses draft 4 from a protected location; this should be fixed.

+### Other tests

+I haven't run tests involving three or more trees, other parts of the tree, older taxonomies, etc.

+## Discussion

 ### Topological changes to the tree